jacomyal/domino.js/README.md

     receptor = d.addModule(receptorModule);

 // Now, let's test it:
+emettor.updateString('abc');
-emettor.updateString('abc');       // log: "New string value: abc" emettor.updateString('abcdefghi'); // log: "New string value: abcdefghi"
+  // log: "New string value: abc" emettor.updateString('abcdefghi');
+  // log: "New string value: abcdefghi"
   //      "The string has been truncated!"
   //      "New string value: abcde"
 ```

-## Properties:
+## Properties

 The minimal declaration of a property is just a unique string **id**.
 Here is the exhaustive list of all the other parameters you can add to describe your property: